rafael-santiago/pig/README.md

 |     ``pcap-import``   |     Imports packet from a PCAP file into a pigsty file | [``cat doc/pcap-import.md``](https://github.com/rafael-santiago/pig/blob/master/doc/pcap-import.md)|

 ## Pig tricks

+### From the Ethernet frame to the topmost layer...

 Until now you can build up packets based on ``IPv4`` having ``UDP`` or ``TCP`` in their transport layer.
 You can also build up ``ARP`` packets.